dimitriwalters/resume/README.md

 ## Interests
 I love EDM, Super Smash Bros. for Wii U, Mario Kart 8, YouTube, Shopping, and being a Vegan

+You can view this text formatted here: https://github.com/dimitriwalters/resume